Patrick-ring-motive/mdn/files/en-us/web/api/window/fetch/fetch_instance/content.md

 ## Object.create(fetch)

 Inheriting an object is not the same as inheriting the prototype.
-It onlybinherits the static methods and properties but `fetch` doesn't have any it makes little difference.
+It only inherits the static methods and properties but `fetch` doesn't have any it makes little difference.
 On a positive note, this usually works.
 ```js
 const staticFetch = Object.create(fetch);
 console.log(staticFetch); /**/ Function{} /**/